BlokasLabs/pisound-docs/Home.md

 ![pisound-connections](https://raw.githubusercontent.com/wiki/BlokasLabs/pisound-docs/images/connections.png)

 Raspberry Pi in combination with pisound allows you to connect a huge variety of different types of audio-related gear.
-Thanks to Stereo Input with wide-range gain control design, you can connect audio sources ranging from your bass guitar to a CD player or your modular synth.
+Thanks to pisound's Stereo Input with wide-range gain control design, you can connect audio sources ranging from your bass guitar to a CD player or your modular synth.
 Using Stereo Output you can hook pisound to any mixer, speakers or just plug in your headphones.
 Volume and Gain levels can be controlled using on-board knobs.
 For MIDI connectivity you also have a lot of options - MIDI In/Out through on-board DIN-5 sockets, USB-MIDI via RPi's USB ports or even [WiFi-MIDI](#toggle-wifi-hotspot-mode)!

 ## Print Your Own Case